devgeek2700/Webpage-using-NodeJs/README.md

 # Weather Webpage Using NodeJs

 I have created a Weather website using the backend framework of Node.js and Express.js.
-This is random website I have created during learning backend framework Node.js and Express.js.
+This is random website I have created during learning backend framework Node.js and Express.js and hosted this website, the link is given below.
-In this project, I have learn how frontend and backend is integrated in a website.
+In this project, I have learn how frontend and backend is integrated in a website and how to host a website.

 I was able to harness its asynchronous and event-driven nature, allowing for efficient and responsive handling of requests.
 Express.js provided me with a flexible and minimalist framework to structure my application, making routing and middleware implementation a breeze.